SybilleVoisin/Stage_M2_ztf/README.md

 You will need the following packages [ztfimg](https://github.com/MickaelRigault/ztfimg), [ztfin2p3](https://github.com/MickaelRigault/ztfin2p3) and [ztfquery](https://github.com/MickaelRigault/ztfquery) to get the data and the ztf pipeline.

-I used a [Python (3.11.5)](https://www.python.org/downloads/release/python-3115/) environment overloading the ztf environment.
+I have used the official ZTF environment based on [Python (3.11.5)](https://www.python.org/downloads/release/python-3115/) which I have overloaded with the a custom environment which was providing the required Python dependencies given below.
 I worked on NVIDIA V100 GPUs, at the time of testing, the CUDA version was 12.2, which limited the version of JAX compatible.

 **Requirements**